 SOCRA provides educational and professional development opportunities, publishes a journal, offers certification for clinical research professionals, features a job board with nursing research job listings, and hosts networking events.
 Membership is open to all clinical researchers.

-Nicole Galan, RN, MSN is a registered nurse who started in a general medical/surgical care unit and then moved to infertility care where she worked for almost 10 years.
+Nicole Galan is a registered nurse who earned a master’s degree in nursing education from Capella University and currently works as a full-time freelance writer.
+Throughout her nursing career, Galan worked in a general medical/surgical care unit and then in infertility care.
 She has also worked for over 13 years as a freelance writer specializing in consumer health sites and educational materials for nursing students.
-Galan currently works as a full-time freelancer and recently earned her master’s degree in nursing education from Capella University.